CrashCringle12/RIGHTS/README.md

 * **Don't be a pain in the ass.** If your chart has a three-minute intro/outro without any notes, you are being a pain in the ass.
 If your audio is excessively loud or uncomfortable to listen to, you are being a pain in the ass.
 If you try to hide inappropriate content in your simfile, you are being a pain in the ass.
 If you submit borderline-offensive content without PM'ing me first, you are being a pain in the ass.
 Don't be a pain in the ass.
 I reserve the right to refuse charts that I feel are breaking this rule.

-* **The machine's monitor is Widescreen.** The monitor is a 1920 x 1080, 16:9 monitor.
+* **The machine's monitor is Widescreen.** The monitor is a 2560 x 1440, 16:9 monitor.
 If you are looking to do foreground things, keep this in mind.
 It'd probably be good if you account for widescreen or you letterbox your fgchanges so that things play out the way you want.

 * **Stepmania 5 Specific** As long as you don't do things that break the machine (see the rules above), you can use the following.

     * * **Allowed Notetypes**: Tap, Mine, Fake, Lift*
     * * **Allowed Segments**: Stops, Delays, Warps, Scroll Factor
  * *While lifts are allowed, they are a noteskin dependent thing.
 Currently the noteskins we use fallback on the default noteskin which can make lifts look pretty wonky.
- * *While attacks were allowed in the past, we've found some game breaking nuances with them and thus will be accepted on a case by case basis.
+ * *While all attacks were allowed in the past, we've found some game-crashing nuances with them and thus will be accepted on a case-by-case basis.

   * If you have any questions, don't hesitate to ask.
 Additionally if you come across any bugs, please let us know!
-* **ITGMania Specific** You are not allowed to use lua to manipulate timing windows/visual delay.
+* **ITGMania Specific** You are not allowed to use Lua to manipulate timing windows/visual delay.

 If one of your simfiles is rejected, you will be allowed to resubmit a corrected version of the rejected file or an entirely new file.
 You may choose to resubmit after a rejection as many times as you like, up until submissions are closed.
 However, once a simfile is accepted, it may not be revised or replaced.
 This means you should sync your files BEFORE giving them to me.